jessepav/lacygoill-wiki-backup/shell/redirection.md

 # zsh
 ## What does the MULTIOS option control?

-When set, it allows you to redirect standard streams of a process to several files.
+When set, it lets you redirect standard streams of a process to several files.
 Example:

     % echo hello >foo >bar